wpwoodjr/plex-docker/README.md

 To run a second Plex server, make a copy of these Github files in another directory and configure the `conf` file for the additional server.
 Be sure to give the server a different `servername`, `containername`, and `port`.
 Set `mode` as well.

 ## More info
-For more information, see the [Official Docker container for Plex Media Server](https://github.com/plexinc/pms-docker) documentation.
+For more information, or to help debug any issues, see the [Official Docker container for Plex Media Server](https://github.com/plexinc/pms-docker) documentation.